-Filter out the unimportant stuff and only bring the most important things to your boss's attention.
-Unless you are dealing with a micromanager who wants to see everything, most bosses will let you make decisions within certain parameters.
-By filtering out the unimportant things, your boss will learn that you bring only important things up to him or her.
+- Filter out the unimportant stuff and only bring the most important things to your boss's attention.
+Unless you are dealing with a micromanager who wants to see everything, most managers will let you make decisions within certain parameters.
+Your manager will appreciate that you bring only important things up to them.

-Book time with the boss well ahead of time.
+- Respect their time.
 Managing your manager effectively means getting face time regularly with a weekly set time or a periodic appointment.
-This allows you to get things to the boss without waiting a week to get an opening.
+This allows you to discuss things as they're happening.

-Prepare anything you want to present to the boss.
-Summarize and synthesize the information in writing, visual, or oral form before you enter the office.
-Managing your manager means knowing what you want to get out of the meeting (a decision, an opinion, etc.).
+- Summarize and synthesize the information in writing, visual, or oral form before your meeting.
+Prioritize what you expect to get out of the meeting (a decision, an opinion, etc.).
 Doing all this will get the results you need and make the best use of your time with the boss.

-Try to always couch bad news with good news.
-In managing your manager, you need to realize that if you talk to your boss only bad news, your boss will likely begin avoiding you.
+- Try to couch bad news with good news.
+If you only share bad news, your boss will likely begin avoiding you.
 Who wants to hear only bad news all the time?

 Getting Credit for Your Work

-Get proper credit for your ideas and work by presenting them in a team meeting instead of just to the boss.
+- Get proper credit for your ideas and work by presenting them to the team and your manager.